Grandparent Visitation Rights

 While the Courts have not disregarded the value of a loving grandchild-grandparent relationship, they have concluded that the “harm” that will befall the child in the absence of visitation, must be something more substantial, such as the death of a parent or the break-up of the child’s home following a divorce or separation of their parents.
 The Court will decline to intervene when a grandparent files their motion for visitation using conclusory, generic terms, such as the potential loss of happy memories.
 It is important when seeking grandparent visitation that the harm elucidated is based on the needs, circumstances and issues surrounding the particular child with whom visitation is sought.

-Contact Our Experienced New Jersey Child Support Lawyers
+Contact Our Experienced Child Support Lawyers in New Jersey

-If you have questions about child support, you may need the guidance of an experienced family law attorney.
+If you have questions about New Jersey child support, you may need the guidance of our experienced child support lawyers in New Jersey.

-At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, our team of New Jersey child support lawyers are experienced, dedicated, and committed to help those going through very difficult times.
-Contact us today at 201-488-1161 for a legal consultation with our New Jersey Child Support Attorneys.
+At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, our team of family lawyers in New Jersey are experienced, dedicated, and committed to help those going through very difficult times.
+Contact us today at 201-488-1161 for a legal consultation with our child support lawyers in New Jersey.